wearemothership/dicom.ts/README.md

 <!-- INTRODUCTION -->
 We had a requirement to display greyscale, single frame dicom files as quickly as possible in the browser.
 Cornerstone.js, which seems ubiquitous and feature rich - just seemed too big and complex for the task, and saw that performance could be improved.
 We thought it was worth investigating accelerating things as much as possible with WebGl.

-By tightly integrating the parser, decoders and renderer, moving as much as possibile to the GPU (LUT & palette conversion etc), only allowing modern browsers and using browsers jpeg decoder & safari's native jpeg2000 decoder, some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1800% faster, depending on the image type and wether it was the first decode of the library.
+By tightly integrating the parser, decoders and renderer, moving as much as possibile to the GPU (LUT & palette conversion etc), only allowing modern browsers and using browsers jpeg decoder & safari's native jpeg2000 decoder (now deprecated!), some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1800% faster, depending on the image type and wether it was the first decode of the library.
 Also library size is about a 5th of using cornerstone core & wado loader, so page load times will be quicker too.
 ****